Accord-Software/release-notes-generator/README.md

 1. Extract key features, improvements, and bug fixes from your technical release notes
 2. Rewrite them in a user-friendly, concise format
-3. Translate them into multiple languages (currently English, Swedish, and French)
+3. Translate them into multiple languages (configurable)
 4. Ensure they stay within character limits required by app stores

 ## Usage